 the largest of many Earth-centered Neopagan

 religions.
 So, she is probably more "down to earth" in the sense of being closer to nature than are most Canadians.
 Ms.

-Murray did not know Conover's religious affiliation at the time.
+Murray was unaware of Conover's religious affiliation at the time.

 According to the Toronto Star, on JAN-24, Murray and another official wrote